List of Taboos in Kisii Community

 Wearing tight clothing such as trousers which reveal every curve is a taboo among the Kisii people.

-Wearing a trouser is majorly a wrongdoing in front of a parent, more commonly a father.
+Wearing a trouser is essentially a wrongdoing in front of her father.

 Unlike traditional family heads, modern dads are no longer bothered with their daughters wearing what they please.